amn1729/maybe-ts/README.md

 # Maybe monad for TS
-Inspired by Haskell's Maybe and Rust's Option type
+Inspired from Haskell's Maybe and Rust's Option type

 ## Types and functions
 ### type Just`<T>`